StemRad

 StemRad is an Israeli-American start-up company that develops and manufactures personal protective equipment (PPE) against ionizing radiation.
 Its first product was the 360 Gamma, a device that protects the user's pelvic bone marrow from gamma radiation.
 StemRad has also developed the StemRad MD, a protective suit designed to provide whole-body radiation protection to physicians, and the AstroRad vest for radiation protection in space, which is currently being tested on the International Space Station and is one of the primary payloads onboard NASA's Artemis 1 lunar mission.

+In 2023, StemRad secured a $4.5 million contract with the U.S. Department of Defense to provide wearable gamma radiation shielding for military personnel.

 History

 StemRad was founded in December 2011 by Oren Milstein and Daniel Levitt.
 They were inspired to create the company by the Chernobyl disaster where many of the firemen and engineers, who were first on the scene, died from high doses of gamma radiation in an illness known as Acute Radiation Syndrome (ARS), also known as radiation sickness.
 This idea was fueled by a sense of urgency due to the growing nuclear threat on the state of Israel.
 Following the Fukushima Daiichi nuclear disaster in March 2011, the two partnered with Roger Kornberg, Aaron Ciechanover and Michael Levitt.